humanmade/altis-faq/Common Errors and Issues/index-occurring.md

 #  ElasticSearch Index: Error: An index is already occurring.
 Try again later.

-It can be possible that when trying to perform a reindex the flag in-progress flag get stuck, resulting in the following error:
+It can be possible that when trying to perform a reindex the in-progress flag get stuck, resulting in the following error:
 ```
 Error: An index is already occurring.
 Try again later.
 ```